 How to Apply

-Benefitted employees may apply to participate in the HCSA and/or DCAP when completing initial hiring paperwork or during annual open enrollment (October/November) any year for participation in the following calendar year.
-Employees must proactively re-enroll during annual open enrollment to continue participation in the following calendar year.
+GIC-eligible employees may apply to participate in the HCSA and/or DCAP when completing initial hiring paperwork or during annual open enrollment any year for participation in the following plan year.
+Employees must proactively re-enroll during annual open enrollment to continue participation in the following plan year.

 HCSA and DCAP Participation Fees